MicrosoftDocs/memdocs/memdocs/configmgr/protect/deploy-use/endpoint-protection.md

 ## Microsoft Defender for Endpoint

-Microsoft Defender for Endpoint manages and monitors Microsoft Defender for Endpoint, formerly known as Windows Defender ATP.
+Microsoft Defender for Endpoint manages and monitors Microsoft Defender for Endpoint, formerly known as Windows Defender for Endpoint.
 The Microsoft Defender for Endpoint service helps enterprises detect, investigate, and respond to advanced attacks on the corporate network.
 For more information, see [Microsoft Defender for Endpoints](defender-advanced-threat-protection.md).

 ## Endpoint Protection Workflow
  Use the following diagram to help you understand the workflow to implement Endpoint Protection in your Configuration Manager hierarchy.